mchllngr/Quickero/README.md

 # QuickOpen
-An android app to quickly open your most used apps through a notification.
+An android app to quickly open your favorite apps through a notification.

 # KNOWN BUGS
 - navigation-bar gets colored white when going to settings (api 24)